-Finding: Pursuant to Condition 24 from PAR 19-12, streets are required through the property, including the two adjacent lots to the east under common ownership (083W13A / 00100 and 00200), at no greater than 600-foot intervals.
+Finding: The Hearings Officer finds that pursuant to Condition 24 from PAR 19-12, streets are required through the property, including the two adjacent lots to the east under common ownership (083W13A / 00100 and 00200), at no greater than 600-foot intervals.
 The applicant has requested alternative street standards showing only one north-south street connection from Boone Road SE to the southern end of the subject property and one street connection from the area of development leading east towards 36th Avenue SE.
-With this application, staff is not addressing the request for alternative street standards on the adjacent properties.
+With this application, the Hearings Officer is not addressing the request for alternative street standards on the adjacent properties.
 Future development applications for 083W13A / 00100 and 00200 are subject to the street spacing and connectivity requirements of SRC Chapter 803 and PAR19-12.